oddbird/oddleventy/content/blog/2025/logical-shorthand.md

   user='miriamsuzanne'
 ) }}

-This is an essential feature for multi-lingual sites.
 Before logical properties,
 it was common to have a preprocessor generate 'flipped' versions of all our stylesheets.
-But these days it's also useful for sites without any built-in translation at all.
+This is an essential feature for some sites, but these days it's a good default for everyone.
-Many modern browsers and plugins will translate our sites automatically.
+Modern browsers and extensions will often translate our sites automatically.
-Logical properties are a great way to optimize our sites in advance, without any real effort.
+Logical properties are a great way to optimize our sites in advance, without much effort.

 But what if we want to set
 multiple properties at once?